osheroff/weavegrid_takehome/README.md

 - Ideally the app would allow a commandline flag to allow following of symlinks outside the root folder, but I figured that this would add more complexity/increase code review time on your end un-necessarily.

+- as extra credit I chose to do symlink handling and recursion

 ## notes
 - the basics of the app were finished in about 2 hours.
 I'd say 90 minutes of that was coding and another 30 was yak shaving / framework wrangling.
 - adding symlink support took another 45 or so.
 Lots of goofy details in there, tricky to get right.
+- another 45 minutes of documentation, final testing, dockerization.